SvarDOS origins (history from the point of view of its creator)

 and that it cannot include some software because of licensing issues, so in

-2016 I decided to create my own distribution, that I called Svarog386 (there
+2016 I decided to create my own distribution, that I called Svarog386, as a

 and used the FDNPKG package manager.